ARGENTINA

 Frieze in Prague

-This is part of a frieze on the front of a building of c.1900 in Prague depicting scenes of the long period (up to 1918) when the Austrian Empire included what is now the Czech Republic.
+This is part of a frieze on the front of a building of c.1900 in Prague depicting scenes of the period (up to 1918) when the Austro-Hungarian Empire included what is now the Czech Republic.
 My informant says the design (technically "sgraffito" or etching) represents an Austrian officer caning a young Czech soldier, who is lying flat on a bench with his wrists tied, receiving punishment across the seat of his pants.

 Whipping bench, Zwettl